 Expeditions by the Muromachi bakufu to subdue the Rokkaku

 After the Ōnin-Bunmei War, as Yukitaka aimed to strengthen his authority in pursuit of becoming a sengoku daimyō, he sought to control the powers of the noble families along with the temples and shrines.
 After seizing the lands of nobles, temples and shrines, in addition to lands of the hōkōshū, or the military organ of the bakufu, he reallocated the territory to kokujin, or provincial landowners, under his command.
 This was opposed by, among others, Ashikaga Yoshihisa (the ninth shōgun of the Muromachi bakufu), who, in 1487, led a campaign to Ōmi to subdue him, causing Yukitaka to flee to the mountains of Kōka.

 In 1489, Yoshihisa died so the campaign was suspended.
 Ashikaga Yoshiki (later known as Yoshitane; the tenth shōgun and successor to Yoshihisa) pardoned Yukitaka, so Yukitaka was restored to his position as the military governor of Ōmi.
-Yukitaka, however, did not return the territory earlier seized and allocated to the kokujin, so, in 1491, he was subject to another campaign (this time led by Yoshiki) to eliminate him, known as the Chōkyō-Entoku Expedition.
+Yukitaka, however, did not return the territory earlier seized and allocated to the kokujin, or provincial landowners, so, in 1491, he was subject to another campaign (this time led by Yoshiki) to eliminate him, known as the Chōkyō-Entoku Expedition.
 Once again, he abandoned his base and fled to the mountains of Kōka.
 Yoshiki planned to back as the new military governor the adopted son of Rokkaku Masataka named Torachiyo or Hachirō who originated from the Takashima clan.

 Ascendency of Ashikaga Yoshitaka